jbgerth/jbgerth.github.io/_posts/2020-09-05-terminal-setup-for-windows.md

 A selection of tools developed by Microsoft employees, which provides productivity tools for power users.
 Most notably are the quick search bar (PowerToys Run), a tile manager (Fancy Zones) and a shortcut Guide.

 All of those are non essential, but nice to have.
-In the future there should be even more tools added.
+In the future Microsoft hinted, that they will be adding more tools.

 ### Chocolatry

-A package manager for Windows.
+[Chocolatry](https://chocolatey.org) is a package manager for Windows.
 It works quite well.
 A lot of application such as VS code, Spotify or nvim to name a few can be installed using 'choco install [name]'.

 It has a few caveats thought.
 First it needs to be run in administrator mode, to install anything.
 This is not a problem, but it does disrupt the workflow compared to calling "sudo" like on most other non Windows machines.

 One other limitation is, that some features are looked away behind a paywall.
+Those feature are not needed in day to day use, but I missed them sometimes.

 ## Classic Console Tools